Gilbert Islands: Contact with Europeans

 In 1788 Captain Thomas Gilbert on and Captain John Marshall on crossed through Kuria, Aranuka, Tarawa, Abaiang, Butaritari, and Makin without attempting to land on the atolls.

 In 1820, the islands were named the Gilbert Islands or îles Gilbert (in French) by Adam Johann von Krusenstern, a Baltic German Admiral of the Russian Czar after the British Captain Thomas Gilbert, who crossed the archipelago in 1788.
 French captain Louis Duperrey was the first to map the whole Gilbert Islands archipelago.
 He commanded La Coquille on its circumnavigation of the earth (1822–1825).

 US exploration

 Many whaling ships called at the islands in the 19th century.
 The first recorded visit was by the Ann and Hope, which called at Nikunau in December 1799.
+The main period of whaling occurred from 1825 until the 1860s, when whales were taken in large numbers On-the-Line (i.e., the equator).